 The impact could be even more profound on claims by family members as these claims are often modest but legitimate ones that marginally exceed the deductible.

 The Vickers decision will likely be appealed, or, alternatively, the issue of the retrospective impact of the deductible changes will undoubtedly be addressed by an appellate court in the coming months.
 Sadly, until then, accident victims will be under pressure to consider reducing settlement demands in light of the uncertainty surrounding the appropriate deductible application.

 The notion that amendments can be made by the government that drastically negatively impact the financial recovery of an accident victim with a longstanding ongoing claim is extremely controversial.
 Frankly, it cannot legally be done (and especially cannot be done without express and clear legislative intention to do so, and even then will be challenged as illegal).

 Imagine the reaction by the insurance industry if this ‘procedural’ deductible was eliminated or reduced to $1 on a retrospective basis.
 Insurers would be crying foul arguing that their insurance premiums were based on the law as it was when the contracts of insurance were bound.
 Similarly, it is not fair to suddenly reduce financial recovery for accident victims and their families in relation to ongoing claims that predate the August 1, 2015 amendment.

 View PDF version: ABR Updater | Issue 29 | January 2016

 Darcy Merkur is a partner at Thomson, Rogers in Toronto practicing plaintiff’s personal injury litigation, including plaintiff’s motor vehicle litigation.
-Darcy has been certified as a specialist in Civil Litigation by the Law Society of Upper Canada and is the creator of the Ontario Personal Injury Damages Calculator.
+Darcy has been certified as a specialist in Civil Litigation by the Law Society of Ontario and is the creator of the Ontario Personal Injury Damages Calculator.